-- obtain full details of the treatment; and - support you with additional information and questions for your specialist, before you have treatment; and - agree what costs (if any) we will meet towards the hospital, specialist, anaesthetist and/or other provider.
+- obtain full details of the unproven treatment and the supporting clinical evidence; and - support you with additional information and questions for your specialist, before you have treatment; and - agree what costs (if any) we will meet towards the hospital, specialist, anaesthetist and/or other provider.
 All unproven treatment must be agreed by us in writing, so you are clear how much we will pay towards your treatment.